JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
-                      Learn the fundamentals of Jetpack Compose while building the foundations of our first project from scratch.
-Use this chance to introduce the main dependencies, the concept of composable functions, their properties, and how to integrate Compose with our Android apps, and using it to build a simple screen to load and display a list of speakers.
-The list is passed as a paremeter from MainActivity and loaded from a stubbed repository in this stage.
+                      Learn the fundamentals of Jetpack Compose while building the foundations of our new project from scratch.
+Covers the main parts of Compose, composable functions and their properties in-depth, how to integrate Compose with existing Android apps, and using it to build a simple screen to load and display a list of speakers.
                     </p>
                 </figure>
               </li>